Modern SEO involves meeting users at the point of their needs.

 It’s about making an impact and gaining authority.
 Sure, you could employ black hat SEO, manipulate your content for search engine results and get people onto your page.
 But, once they’re there, they’ll still ignore your content if it’s utterly worthless.

 So, before we move on, have a different mindset about Quora and its questions.
 They’re not just random questions from random people.
-They represent real keywords–specially, long-tail keywords–and have great potential.
+They represent real keywords– especially, long-tail keywords–and have great potential.

 - Anyone can ask and answer questions …